trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 {% endrow %}

+## Activity: From_Wirings

+TODO: currently, this is not relevant for normal use cases.

 ## Signal

 Signals are objects emitted or returned by tasks and activities.
-Every signal a task returns needs to be wired to a following task or event in the circuit.
+Every signal returned by a task needs to be wired to a follow-up task or event in the circuit.
 Otherwise, you will see a `IllegalOutputSignalError` from the circuit at run-time.

 Please note that a signal can be any object, it doesn't necessarily have to be `Circuit::Right` or `Circuit::Left`.
 These are simple generic library signals, but you can use strings, your own classes or whatever else makes sense for you.

 ## Task

+Every "box" in a circuit is called _task_ in Trailblazer.
+This is [adopted from the BPMN standard](https://camunda.org/bpmn/reference/#activities-task).
+A task can be any object with a `call` method: a lambda, a callable object, an operation, an activity, etc. As long as it follows the _task interface_, anything can be plugged into an activity's circuit.

-## Step
+## Task Interface

+The task interface is the low-level interface for tasks in activities.
+It is identical to `call` in the [Activity interface](##activity-interface-call).

+    task = lambda do | signal, options, flow_options, *args |
+      puts "Hey, I was called!"

+      options["model"] = Song.new

+      [ Trailblazer::Circuit::Right, options, flow_options, *args ]
+    end

+While `signal` as the emitted signal from the previous task is usually to be ignored, `options` represents the incoming run-time data, `flow_options` is a library-level data structure, and an arbitrary number of additional incoming arguments need to be accepted **and returned**.

+It's up to the task whether to write to `options`, create a new object, etc.

+The returned signal (e.g. `Right`) is crucial as it is used to determine the next task after this one.

+All returned data is directly passed as input arguments to the next task or event.

+{% callout %}
+Always remember that the **task interface** is the pure, low-level form for tasks.
+It allows to access and return any data that is available and relevant for running activities.

+The **step interface** is a higher level interface for "tasks" that is [introduced by `trailblazer-operation`](/gems/operation/2.1/api.html#step-interface).
+It is more convenient to use for developers but gives you a limited number of run-time arguments, only.
+{% endcallout %}

+Tasks can also be any callable object, for example a class with a `call` class method.

+    class MyTask
+      def self.call( signal, options, flow_options, *args )
+        puts "Hey, I was called!"

+        options["model"] = Song.new

+        [ Trailblazer::Circuit::Right, options, flow_options, *args ]
+      end
+    end

 ## Activity Interface